Think your Bluetooth or other hands-free technology makes it safer to use your cell phone while driving? Think again.

 These findings signify dangerous consequences for drivers who use their cell phones, even those that are hands-free.
 “The only safe phone in a car is one that’s switched off,” Hole says.
 This will ultimately prevent distracted driving leading to car crashes and other accidents.

 For parents of young drivers, this is something to instill and monitor from the moment the driver gets out on the road.

 When you use your cell phone behind the wheel, you’re not just endangering yourself, your passengers and others; you may also be breaking the law.
 That means you could risk getting a ticket or worse, a criminal charge in the case of an accident.
 Putting down the device can save you an increase in your insurance premium.

 A number of states have passed legislation banning some types of cell phone use.
 Fourteen states and the District of Columbia ban handheld cell phone use while driving.
 No state bans all cell phone use while driving, but 38 states and D.C. do ban all cell phone use by novice drivers, such as those under a certain age or newly licensed.
 Twenty states also ban all cell phone use for school bus drivers.
 Texting while driving is almost universally banned: 46 states and D.C. prohibit text messaging for all drivers.

 When using a cell phone, whether hands-free or handheld, it’s almost impossible to abide by those three requirements.
+Try looking into new vehicles that have a bluetooth system.
 You can help keep yourself, your passengers and others safe by waiting to use your device until you’ve stopped the car.

 Need a refresher on the rules of the road where you’re driving?
 Click the image below to go to our state of driving page.
 Then select a state to learn more about its car culture, average gas price, insurance requirements, distracted driving laws, and more.